2022–2026 mpox outbreak and pandemic in Taiwan: Timeline

 The first known case of the mpox outbreak in Taiwan was detected on 24 June 2022.
 According to the Centers for Disease Control, the case was a Taiwanese man in his 20s who had traveled to Germany for his studies.
 He returned to Taiwan on 16 June, started showing symptoms on 20 June, and tested positive for mpox on 24 June.
 On 12 July, Taiwan reported its second case of mpox in a man in his 30s who had gone on a business trip to the United States.
 On 6 August, a third case of imported mpox was reported, involving a man in his 20s who had returned to Taiwan from the United States.
 The fourth imported case, reported on 9 October, involved a man in his 40s who had visited Canada, and developed symptoms in the United States.
 The fifth case was reported on 15 February 2023.
 By March 2023, the disease was confirmed to have been domestically transmitted.
 In November 2023, the first death from mpox in Taiwan was reported.

 In February 2024, Taiwan's Ministry of Health and Welfare formally changed the Mandarin name of the disease from monkeypox (猴痘) to mpox (M痘).
 This mirrored a change in the English-language name of the disease, originally proposed by the World Health Organization (WHO) on 28 November 2022.
 On 20 February, the Centers for Disease Control announced that Taiwan had avoided domestic transmission of mpox for fourteen consecutive weeks, thereby meeting the WHO criteria for the elimination of mpox from epidemic status.
 Subsequently, two men separately tested positive for mpox, and each was classified as a domestic case.
 Four additional mpox cases were reported in August 2024.

 In July 2025, another set of four mpox cases were announced in unvaccinated males, each around thirty years of age.
 Three of the cases were domestic, and one was imported from China.
 From June 2022 through 14 July 2025, (after mpox had been declared a pandemic) a total of 473 cases had been reported in Taiwan.
 All cases up to that point had been identified as clade IIb.
 By 27 August 2025, 483 cases of mpox had been identified, with 451 classified as local and 32 as imported.

+In May 2026, the first case of clade Ib mpox was recorded.
+Total mpox cases had risen to 530, split between 493 local cases and 37 imported cases.
+By August 2026, a total of nine clade Ib mpox had been identified in Taiwan, including the confirmation of the first two domestic cases of clade Ib mpox.